 Wellington, New Zealand

 The Pacific Pathology Training Centre (PPTC) is a not-for-profit organisation located at Wellington Hospital, New Zealand.
-It was established in 1980 primarily to provide training and assistance in the Medical Laboratory Sciences and provide developmental assistance for clinical laboratory’s and blood transfusion services of Pacific Island countries including those of South East Asia.
+It was established in 1980 primarily to provide training and assistance in the Medical Laboratory Sciences and provide developmental assistance for clinical laboratories and blood transfusion services of Pacific Island countries including those of South East Asia.
 Since its establishment, the PPTC has been supported by the New Zealand Government, through assistance from the New Zealand Aid Programme.
-It has also been strongly supported by the Capital & Coast District Health Board, the New Zealand Blood Service, New Zealand Red Cross, and the University of Otago School of Medicine and Health Sciences.
+It has also been strongly supported by the Capital & Coast District Health Board, the New Zealand Blood Service, New Zealand Red Cross, Norman Kirk Trust and the University of Otago School of Medicine and Health Sciences.
 From 1990, the PPTC attained the status of collaborating centre for the World Health Organization, Western Pacific Region, and has steadily developed this relationship through the provision of its services which include providing External Quality Assurance Programmes, consultancy and teaching courses in the Medical Laboratory Sciences.